clementlandrin/igr202/README.md

 ### X-Toon shading

 X-Toon shading is a method described in the paper X-Toon: An Extended Toon Shader written by Pascal Barla.
-Instead of providing a 1D texture to perform and expressive rendering, a 2D texture can be used.
+Instead of providing a 1D texture to perform an expressive rendering, a 2D texture can be used.
 This way, the toon-shading is extended by a criteria.
 List of commonly used criteria:

 * distance to the camera along camera axis (press the 2 numeric key)
 * distance to the camera along focal axis (press the 3 numeric key)